webtranslateit/webtranslateit/README.md

 * a handful of rake task to fetch your translations.
 * a rack middleware to automatically fetch new translations from Web Translate It.

-## First steps
+## Installation

-* Add to your `config/environments.rb`:
+* Add to your config/environments.rb:

     `config.gem 'web_translate_it'`

 * Then, run:

     `rake gems:install`

-  Web Translate It doesn’t to be unpacked.

 * Copy/paste your api key from Web Translate It and run: